STAFF

 Amy received her Bachelor of Science in Agriculture from the University of Guelph in Ontario, Canada and a Master’s degree in Environmental Science and Policy from George Mason University.

-ERIN THADY, M.S., Survey & Volunteer Coordinator
+ERIN SHIBLEY, M.S., Survey & Volunteer Coordinator (She/Her)

 As Survey Coordinator, Erin supports VWL’s research-based program by managing the collection of standardized inventory and long-term ecological data with the purpose of informing conservation approaches for native biodiversity in the Northern Virginia Piedmont and Shenandoah Valley region.
 She coordinates and promotes ecological monitoring activities and serves as a key liaison between SCBI, citizen scientists, landowners, research collaborators, and agency/NGO partners.
 Erin conducts field surveys, implements internal and external research projects, and summarizes research results to share with resource specialists and land managers.
-Additionally, Erin manages the recruitment, training, and site assignments for VWL’s citizen science network.
+Additionally, Erin manages the recruitment, training, and site assignments for VWL’s community science network.

 Erin received her Bachelor’s degree in Biology from James Madison University and her Master’s degree in Wildlife and Fisheries Biology from Frostburg State University.
 Her career experience has involved surveying various wildlife populations, evaluating human impacts to the landscape, promoting human-wildlife coexistence measures, and leading conservation-focused outreach and education initiatives.
 Erin’s interest in wildlife conservation and sustainable land use led her to the Smithsonian where she enjoys engaging the community in ecological research and conservation initiatives.

-Justin grew up on a hay and cattle farm in Western NY, and then went off to earn a B.Sc. in Marine Biology from the University of Maine at Machias and a M.Sc. in Natural Resources from Cornell University.
-He has a long and geographically scattered background of working in the fields of science, education, and conservation, including interpretation with the National Park Service, underwater research with lobsters and shellfish in the Bay of Fundy, youth adventure tourism in St. Martin and Costa Rica, and teaching high school Environmental Science.
 Justin’s work with birds began with coordinating a hemisphere-wide study on Tachycineta swallows, followed by an extensive research and conservation project working with the endemic, endangered Golden Swallows of Hispaniola.
 He went on to work for the nonprofit, BirdsCaribbean, as the Managing Editor of their peer-reviewed publication, the Journal of Caribbean Ornithology.
 Justin has served two terms on their Board of Directors as Vice-President.
-Justin currently resides in Front Royal, VA, and coordinates the Piedmont Grassland Bird Initiative launched by Smithsonian’s Virginia Working Landscapes and the Piedmont Environmental Council, an effort to bring grassland bird conservation practices onto agricultural landscapes.
+Justin currently resides in Front Royal, VA, and coordinates the Virginia Grassland Bird Initiative launched by Smithsonian’s Virginia Working Landscapes and the Piedmont Environmental Council, an effort to bring grassland bird conservation practices onto agricultural landscapes.

 RESEARCH FELLOWS & INTERNS